Herbed Spaghetti Sauce

 Place the lid on top of the jar and add the ring.
 Tighten the ring to fingertip tight and process in a boiling water bath canner for 40 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

-Once your sauce has completed processing, space the jars about an inch apart on the counter for 24 hours to cool and completely seal.
+Once your sauce has completed processing, turn off the heat, remove the lid and allow the jars to cool for 5 minutes.
+Next, space the jars about an inch apart on a heat resistant surface for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the fridge and use it immediately.
-Store the sealed jars in your pantry to enjoy for the next 1-3 years.
+Store the sealed jars in your cool, dry, dark pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.
 The quality is best in the first year.

-If you have any questions about canning with a pressure canner or how to adjust the pressure or processing time for altitude, take a look at our canning basics videos.
+If you have any questions about canning with a boiling water bath canner or how to adjust the pressure or processing time for altitude, take a look at my canning basics videos.